 Highlighting the issue, in 2006 prisoners on remand made up 18% of all prisoners.
 By 2016, this figure had jumped to 26%.
 In her explanation, Ms Collins omitted to mention that the vast majority of these remand prisoners are Maori.
 In fact, she made no mention of the over-representation of Maori in prison at all.
 Nor did she mention poverty as a contributing factor in the prison population.

-Another year has gone by and now over 10,600 New Zealanders are in prison, over 50% of them Maori.
+As at March 2018, there were over 10,600 New Zealanders in prison, over 50% of them Maori.
 It is not possible to explain New Zealand’s record high rate of imprisonment in the last 30 years without reference to New Zealand’s colonial past.
 There is no doubt that this process pushed Maori to the bottom of the socio-economic ladder.
 The introduction of neoliberal policies in the 1980s increased economic disparity pushing Maori (and everyone else near the bottom rung) down even further.
 For the homeless, it pushed them off the ladder altogether – often into prison.

 The personal and social insecurities stemming from these structural changes were then exploited by Hawke’s Bay farmer, Garth McVicar.
 By the selective highlighting of violent crimes where the perpetrators were rarely European, the Sensible Sentencing Trust, with the willing help of the media, has been able to unite the National and Labour Parties in a seemingly endless competition to be tough on crime.
 ‘Criminals’ have become an easy target, scapegoated by politicians for practically every problem in society.
 In this punitive environment, passing tough on crime laws is easy.
 No wonder our prison population is at an all-time high.